 Mark Goulston – Just Listen

 “Just Listen” will help you to improve your communication skills.
 It’s not only concerned with the business world, but also with romantic relationships and friendships.
 In a way, it’s similar to “How To Win Friends and Influence People” because it puts emphasis on being interested instead of trying to be interesting.
 It goes beyond the classic, by giving you many useful techniques you can use instantly to create more meaningful connections with others.
-Among other things, you will learn how to truly listen, how make other people “feel felt” and let them “exhale” emotionally.
+Among other things, you will learn how to truly listen, how to make other people “feel felt” and let them “exhale” emotionally.

 Steve Chandler – 100 Ways to Motivate Yourself

 This is a curious title.
-Unlike other self-help books, it doesn’t offer you a rag-to-riches story, or any other story for that matter.
+Unlike other self-help books, it doesn’t offer you a rags-to-riches story, or any other story for that matter.
 It’s as plain as a vodka shot, and it’s compiled of… You guessed it… 100 Ways to motivate yourself.
 Among others, you will find “Kill your television”, “Use your brain chemicals”, “Just make everything up” or “Travel deep inside”.
 Reading the whole book at once is not the best idea.
 It’s much better to read one random tip a day to keep your belly fired with motivation.

 Jeff Olsen – The Slight Edge

 With an average 5/5 score on Amazon, this book became a self-help classic.
-The basic idea is of “Kaizen” or continuous improvement.
+The basic idea is “Kaizen” or continuous improvement.
 If you improve just one small thing every day, over time you’ll start to notice, that you’ve taken your game to a whole new level.
 The book tends to be a bit repetitive, but it’s still worth the read.
 It dispels the notion of “quantum leaps” of success and enables you to enjoy your day-to-day which will finally lead to great achievements.

 Scott Peck – The Road Less Traveled